RemixTape: Enriching Narratives about Metrics with Semantic Alignment and Contextual Recommendation: Conclusion

 \section{Conclusion}

 The relationship between visualization research and business intelligence (BI) software has evolved over time, from the former's contributions to the conventions of interactive self-service visual analysis two decades ago~\cite{stolte2002polaris} to the research community's renewed interest in BI dashboards since the end of the 2010s~\cite{bach:2022dashboardDesignPattern,sarikaya2018we,tory2021finding,walchshofer2023transitioning}, which in turn yielded new application-based research on approaches to dashboard construction (\eg~\cite{lin2022dminer,pandey2022medley}).
-Despite this progress, our paper serves to inform the research community that individual dashboards are no longer a primary fixation of enterprise BI software development.
-If dashboards are viewed instead as containers for metrics, our formative interview study highlights the frustration that enterprise professionals feel when attempting to collect, recontextualize, and present metrics from disparate dashboards. \remixtape~is a response both to these frustrations and to the emergence of shared metrics platforms within BI ecosystems~\cite{epperson2023declarative,powerbimetrics,databrainmetrics,dbtmetrics,transformmetrics,tableaupulse}, wherein sets of metrics may be associated with heterogeneous data sources and time frames.
+As many dashboards could be simply described as containers for time-oriented metrics, our formative interview study highlights the frustration that enterprise professionals feel when attempting to collect, recontextualize, and present metrics from disparate dashboards. \remixtape~is a response both to these frustrations and to the emergence of shared metrics platforms within BI ecosystems~\cite{epperson2023declarative,tableaumetrics,powerbimetrics,databrainmetrics,dbtmetrics,transformmetrics,tableaupulse}, wherein sets of metrics may be associated with heterogeneous data sources and time frames.
 Lastly, \remixtape~represents a point in the nascent design space of visualization remixing, one that transcends time-oriented metrics and BI contexts, a design space that should be systematically explored and defined in future research.